Where is my sample? I sent it in at least a week ago and haven’t heard anything.

 Sure, put your sample in a box.
 Postage will cost a little more, but it might be worth it.
 Or send it UPS or FedEx.

-No. You can send it in any package that won’t leak.
+You can send us oil in any package that won’t leak.
 Notice the key words here: won’t leak.
 Any clean and dry container with a screw-on cap should be okay.
 Bad choices for the mail include Tupperware, film canisters, pickle jars, and aspirin bottles.
-Believe me, nothing ruins my day like opening a sample and getting oil all over my clothes.
+If you borrow a kit, be sure to note the tracking number!

 How about tape?
 Will it help if I tape the hell out of it?